dpopkin/dpopkin.github.io/_posts/2020-11-10-command-injection-ctf.markdown

 This does give us an avenue to attack, but the validator requires our string starts with a valid command.
 So what if we try ls \`whoami\`?
 Well, that will execute code.
 But displays nothing on our end other than an error.
 I wonder if theres any way to ＥＣＨＯ out the output (sorry, not sorry).
 Typing echo `whoami` into the request gives us output.
 If you want to try this yourself, it's included in the commands tab in my [DVLA](http://dvla.test/command) project.

-There is part one about command vulnerabilites.
-In the next [post]({% post_url 2020-11-10-command-injection-ctf-prt-2-file-inclusion %}) about how we can use this issue to achieve a file inclusion vulerability.
+This is part one about command vulnerabilites.
+In [part two]({% post_url 2020-11-10-command-injection-ctf-prt-2-file-inclusion %}) I talk about how we can use this issue to achieve a file inclusion vulerability.